zelishe/ngrx-rest/README.md

 **collection** : EntityCollectionState

-This is where the result of *collection* API calls (such as getAll) go to
+This is where the result of *collection* API calls (such as findAll) go to

 ---
 #### EntityCollectionState